lord-saumagen/DataObjectExtension/README.md

+# V1.0.1 Release

+I added an **'includeSelect'** delegate on all three extension functions.
+I learned that an **'excludeSelect'** function alone falls short, if you have to deal with objects which posses a lot of properties but only a few of them are of interest.
+An **'excludeSelect'** is sufficient to constrain the selection to the few properties of interest.
+But you have to add the majority of the properties to the **'excludeSelect'** function in order to get the required result.
+That's not only boring, but also an error-prone task.
+Using the **'includeSelect'** constraints the properties to those properties which create a 'true' result in the **'includeSelect'** function.
+If you use both delegates in one of the functions, the **'excludeSelect'** delegate will take precedence.
+In other words, properties which are already excluded stay excluded even if the **'includeSelect'** function would qualify them for inclusion.

 # Data object extension
 ## Motivation
-When you have to deal with multi-tier applications, you often have to deal with data which crosses the tiers from the UI to the persistence layer and back.
-Often enough each tier has it's own requirement for the data representation, which leads to copy operations from the data objects in one tier into the data objects in the other tier and vice versa.
+When you have to deal with multi-tier applications, you often have to deal with data which crosses the tiers from the UI to the persistence layer and vice versa.
+Often enough each tier has it's own requirement for the data representation, which leads to copy operations from the data objects between two different tiers.
 Some well known examples are the MVVM or the MVC frameworks where you have to deal with data objects which fits to the data sink (which is in most cases a database) and a view model which fits to the user interface representation of the data.
 Often enough the reality is more complex like this and you have to deal with a lot more different data models.
-Since the naive way of writing code for this copy operations over and over again is cumbersome and error-prone some programmers already thought about a solution for that specific problem.
+Since the naive way of writing code for this copy operations over and over again is cumbersome and error-prone some programmers already created a solution for that specific problem.
 The most famous of them is the [AutoMapper](https://github.com/AutoMapper/AutoMapper) which is available at GitHub.
-This solution is similar in many ways but is much more light wight.
+This solution is similar in many ways but is much more lightwight.

 Data objects are normally defined as flat objects which have a bunch of properties but no object hierarchy.
 For that reason this extension deals only with primitive attributes, value attributes and strings.
-The extension ignores every other attributes of the participating objects.
+The extension ignores every other attribute of the participating objects.

 There are three tasks which will always arise when you have to deal with data